Catching Flounder In The Delaware Surf

 I usually respond … How many John Skinner videos did you watch?
 The response is usually, all of them.

 That man can catch fish and his techniques work here.
-You’re just casting wrong.
-Jigging for flounder is the easiest way to catch in surf.
+You’re just casting wrong along the beaches.
+Jigging for flounder is the easiest way to catch in the surf.
 You have to put in some work, it isn’t like setting bait and waiting.
 Bucktails with gulp are preferred, but any jig head with soft plastics will work.
-The heavier two to four ounce jigs stay in place on the bottom better.
-Just bounce it along the bottom and “jig”.
+The new Fishbites Fight Club’s New Six Inch Curly Tail Swim Grubs will be killer along the bottom.

 Color is usually angler preference, but at times the fish are selective as well.
-Pink, white, and chartreuse are the favorites.
+Pink, white, and chartreuse are the favorites in spring and fall.
+White is more of a fall color, while chartreuse and pink for spring.

 Water clarity is important to color selection as well as day or night conditions.
 Brighter colors during the day, darker colors at night for both jig and soft plastic. murky water is better with the brighter colors, but will work in the clearer nearly tropical water we see in the summer.